omry/omegaconf/docs/source/usage.rst

     'omry'
     >>> conf.user.home
     '/home/omry'
-    >>> conf.user.id  # returned as string, even if it is a number '123456'

 You can specify a default value to use in case the environment variable is not defined.
 This default value can be a string or `null` (representing Python `None`).
 Passing a default with a different type will result in an error.